SAP/fosstars-rating-core/docs/oss/security/apache/apisix.md

 The sub-score uses 1 feature:

-1. Info about vulnerabilities: 0 vulnerabilities
+1. Info about vulnerabilities: 1 vulnerability

 ### Vulnerability discovery and security testing

-Score: 2.0, confidence is 9.72 (high), importance is 0.6 (medium)
+Score: 0.0, confidence is 9.78 (high), importance is 0.6 (medium)

 The scores checks how security testing is done and how many vulnerabilities were recently discovered.
 If testing is good, and there are no recent vulnerabilities, then the score value is max.
 If there are vulnerabilities, then the score value is high.
 If testing is bad, and there are no recent vulnerabilities, then the score value is low.
 If there are vulnerabilities, then the score is min.